vstimo/Projects/README.md

     <ul>
       <li>
         <a href="https://github.com/vstimo/Projects/tree/master/Automation%20of%20Light%20and%20Sound%20System%20in%20a%20house">
-          :orange_book: Automation of Light and Sound System in a house
+             :orange_book: Automation of Light in a Bulding
         </a>
       </li>
     </ul>